maro-kt/dostimeout/README.md

 # dostimeout
-This is the program that set timeout for external command or script, like unix command "timeout".
+- This is the code that set timeout for external command, execute files or script, like unix command "timeout".
+- Its code is for Windows Platform.
-This program is written in Go.
+- It is written in Go.

 # Usage
-go run main.go -time=60 -cmd="hello.exe"

- - cmd string
+-cmd string
         Set command or scripts.
- - time int
+-time int
         Set timeout(sec) value. (default 60)

+## example
+`
+go run main.go -time=60 -cmd="hello.exe"
+`